TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 30/Genesis 30.23.md

 ---

-And she conceived, and bare a son: and said, God hath taken away my reproach:
+She conceived, bore a son, and said, "God has taken away my reproach."